MrRockettt/mrrockettt.github.io/index.md

 ## 👽 About Me

 I'm an **ethical hacker** who helps private & government organizations to improve their cyber security controls.
-Currently working as a **Cybersecurity Engineer** with a strong foundation in both **development** and **offensive security**.
+Currently working as a **Cyber Security Engineer** with a strong foundation in both **development** and **offensive security**.
 My core focus areas include,

 - 🔍 Vulnerability Assessment & Penetration Testing (VAPT)
 - 🐞 Bug Bounty Hunter / Security Researcher